itsmesonia/colt-webdevbootcamp-notes/README.md

 ### VSCode <a href ="https://docs.emmet.io/">Emmet</a> documentation

-# HTML: Forms & Tables
+# Section 5: HTML: Forms & Tables

 Tabular data nice clear way of displaying some data.
 Popular back in the 90s to layout websites.